 Usually referred to as Big Iron, mainframes differ in architecture from your everyday personal computers completely.
 Just a quick insight into its architecture, Big Iron has a whack ton of SAPs (System Assistance Processors) along with its General Purpose Processors.
 General Purpose Processors are much larger in size.
 The only purpose of SAPs is to move data around even without SAPs mainframes may have up to six hundred processing cores just to assist in input and output.
 Mainframes have a lot of input and output because they are designed for the purpose of high volume input and output.
-IBM makes their own processors for mainframes.
-Mainframes are really good for time sharing so it can accommodate multiple users.
-It acquired interactive interface in the later portion of the 20th century.
+IBM makes its own processors for mainframes.
+Mainframes are really good for time-sharing so it can accommodate multiple users.
+It acquired an interactive interface in the latter portion of the 20th century.
 It can also support multiple OS (Operating System like Windows 10, Linux).
-Mainframes have another really important feature which is a hot swap.
+Mainframes have another really important feature which is a hot-swap.

 Where should you use Mainframe Computer?

 Mainframes are used for various purposes where zero downtime is acceptable.
 It isn’t used for a complex calculation of medical research, weather forecasting.
 It is usually used for simple purposes where thing needs to be done really quickly.
 If mainframes used by retailers, banks are down in rush hours it will cause chaos.
 That is why many mainframe users use two mainframes one in the primary data center and the other in the backup data center thus avoiding the planned and unplanned outages.